 How Is The Public Transportation?

-Although there’s plenty of room for improvement.
-LA has a very good public transportation system.
-Indeed, if you prefer to take public transportation instead of renting a car, you can see many attractions.
-The easiest way to get around the Greater Los Angeles area with public transportation is the LA Metro subway.
-Although not as advanced as other major cities like Chicago and New York, LA Metro offers several stops throughout the region.
-This includes stations at high density places like downtown Los Angeles, Hollywood, Santa Monica and Pasadena.
+Although there’s plenty of room for improvement, LA has a perfect public transportation system.
+Indeed, you can see many attractions if you prefer public transportation instead of renting a car.
+The most accessible way to get around the Greater Los Angeles area with public transit is the LA Metro Subway.
+Although less advanced than other major cities like Chicago and New York, LA Metro offers several regional stops.
+This includes stations at high-density places like downtown Los Angeles, Hollywood, Santa Monica, and Pasadena.
 If you have more questions about the public transportation system, please check the LA Metro link.
 Next year, LA’s public transportation will be even better when its LAX station opens in late 2024.
-Of there, LA also has an extensive network of public rail stations for Amtrak, MetroLink and Metro Rail.
+LA also has an extensive network of public rail stations for Amtrak, MetroLink, and Metro Rail.

 What Should I See in Los Angeles?